f5devcentral/f5-k8s-demo/ocp4/docs/demo/nginx/index.rst

 NGINX Ingress Controller has been configured in the namespace "nginx-ingress".

-Note that you need to complete the "ConfigMap" step of setting `as3: "true"` to complete this part of the demo.

 There is an example of using an Ingress resource.

 NGINX is using the BIG-IP as the edge load balancer.